top of page

 • The application process is in place for your benefit- changing, bypassing or otherwise fighting the process will contradict and undermine our capacity to help you.

-• Please remember we are volunteers giving our spare time to work with you and match you with an animal.
+• Please remember, we are volunteers giving our spare time to work with you and match you with an animal.

 • Please manage your emotions and words, remaining calm and kind to our volunteers.
 JUST BE NICE.

-• We are not required to give out animals to anyone, especially to people who have been rude or abusive to our team.
+• We are not required to give out animals to anyone, especially to people who have been rude or abusive to our crew.
 This kind of behavior is the quickest way to be denied approval.

 • All other factors being equal among applicants, the nice person will get the animal